navaneethbv/Machine-Learning/Machine-Learning-Classifiers-Comparison/README.md

 # Machine-Learning-Classifiers
 Implementation of 9 Machine Learning Classifiers on various Data sets in R

-This Assignment was done by -
-Navaneeth Venugopala Rao
-NET ID - nbv140130

 1. Before you execute the program, install the following packages - rpart,e1071,class,mlbench,ada,randomForest,neuralnet,adabag